Alfonso Rivas drives in 5 as Cubs pound Pirates 21-0

 Pirates: 2B Josh VanMeter was scratched because of an illness.

 Cubs: OF Clint Frazier (appendicitis) underwent successful surgery.
-“I got a pretty funny text back saying he’s ready to rake,” Ross said.
+“I got a pretty funny text back saying he’s ready to rake,” manager David Ross said.
 “He seems to be doing well.”

 UP NEXT